VISA

 Students should check with their local consulate to make sure they have all the necessary documents before presenting their application.
 Please contact admissions@aur.edu should you require assistance.

-Please note that the student visa should be obtained prior to leaving one’s home country.
+The student visa must be obtained prior to leaving one’s home country.
 It is not possible to apply for such a visa in Italy.

 Please note: we cannot issue visa documentation to non-matriculating, or part-time students.
-In order to receive a visa, students must be taking at least 12 credits per semester.
+To receive a visa, students must be taking at least 12 credits per semester.

 Permit to Stay